edtechjeff/HowTo/HowTo/Imaging/DISM/Readme.md

 - [Download MaintenanceTask file](MaintenanceTask.txt), move it to the `images` folder, and rename its extension from `.txt` to `.cmd`.

 - [Download RemovePackages file](RemovePackages.txt), move it to the `scripts` folder, and rename its extension from `.txt` to `.ps1`.
+***Note*** Depending on what drive letter you have set as your images folder on the server you will need to edit the script to reflect that drive letter

 - [Download CaptureImage file](CaptureImage.txt), move it to the `scripts` folder, and rename its extension from `.txt` to `.cmd` (this will replace the existing file in that folder).